MSund12/Study-Buddies/README.md

 ```
 This will launch the development server, and your project will be accessible at http://localhost:3000 (or a different port if configured).

 ## Please start at log.txt when marking project documents, it will make it easier for you!!
+Can be found in Project Documents